WVU Medicine accepts three types of volunteers: Adults, college students, and high school students accepted to the Junior Volunteer Academy.

 - If you were a student volunteer within the past two years and you would like to volunteer again, please contact the Volunteer Services Office at 304-598-4134.

 High school students may volunteer at WVU Medicine by becoming a part of the Junior Volunteer Academy launching for the first time this summer.
-Enrollment is underway now through January 31.
+Enrollment will start begin in January 2021.

 - The two-week Junior Volunteer Academy provides 80 hours of volunteer experience.
 We are offering three academy sessions for high school students ages 14 – 18 in volunteer areas of medicine and health professions.
 Participants will have the opportunity to gain hands-on experience not offered by traditional volunteering.